 In order to store the 34 bottles of beer from the first round, i bought another temperature regulator.
 Don’t ask me why, but i have another upright freezer at home which can hold 32 beer bottles.
 A chest freezer can probably hold more than 100 beer bottles, but what you place at the bottom is very hard to access afterwards.
 That said, i’m not suggesting that you get an upright freezer because the capacity is simply too small.
 Continue reading Hoegaarden beer project kick off

 This is my second time buying the Coopers beer kit from Amazon.
 As expected, I received a dented can.
 This is the price you pay in exchange for a 25% discount.
 This time round, the sachet of yeast was missing as well, which was what also happened to some other Amazon product reviewers.
 Thankfully the yeast and the instructions sheet wasn’t missing when I received my very first beer kit.
 Why did I buy a second time from Amazon, you might ask, if I knew I was going to get a dented can and possibly missing yeast?
-Mainly it is because it is cheaper, even if only slightly.
-Continue reading Amazon product recommendation – beer kit
+Mainly because it is cheaper, even if only so by a small margin.

 The time has come for me to prime and bottle my home brew beer.
 In case you don’t know what priming beer means, it is simply adding sugar to the fermented beer to kick off a secondary round of fermentation so that the beer becomes carbonated.
 The yeast present will completely consume the sugar and give off Carbon Dioxide, which has no where to escape, when bottled, except to carbonate the beer.